Instructional Guide Basics

 First our Tattoo Sticks

 9. Attach professional tattoo needle to Pick and Poke Stick by slipping needle "eye" over Stick nub, the stumpy looking thing.
-There is a groove cut into tip front about 1 inches long.
-Lay needle in groove.

-10. Take any form of medical tape or stretchy wrap bandage dressing tape and give needle a tight couple wraps about an inch from tip of stick..
+10. Take any form of medical tape or stretchy wrap bandage dressing tape and give needle a tight wrap about an inch from tip of stick..
 Needle will now be snug and firmly in its unmoving state.
 Perfect.
 There will be tension on needle, that is on purpose.
 It insures the needle cant slip.
 There will be a “bow” in needle bar that is on purpose also.
 It shows there is tension.

-Incase your dont have our Tattoo Sticks
+Incase you dont have our Tattoo Sticks

 OK… Now for those of you that haven’t bought our tattoo stick.
 COOL… here what you do.
 Take a tongue suppressor wooden flat sticks and place pro needle on to stick, take the medical tape included in package or string and tightly wrap around sticks VERY VERY tightly.
 And tie off. anther way is tie pro needle to any stick very tightly and boom read to ink.
 Done this many hundreds of times.. you have to throw away after each use.
-The convienience of our pro sticks is they are cleaned with bleach and hot water and reusable.
+The convenience of our pro sticks is they are cleaned with bleach and hot water and reusable.
 Also super quick to change needles sizes.

 Read some of the reviews and we are honored at how positive our Tattoo sticks have become.
 The sticks are really allowing for expert level art to be created.